ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

   });
 ```

 So the add case has "Add New Tasting Note" where the update case just says "Tasting Note".
 Let's implement that in the code.
-Note that `setup()` take two parameters.
-The first is our component's props, the second is the context.
-We have not been using either one, but now we will start to use the `props` parameter.

 ```html
 <template>